 • Post-production techniques such as re-touching of photographic images using digital or

 • Qualifications or disclaimers such as superimposed text.

-The focus of this Help Note is that advertised claims (including visual claims) should not misleadingly exaggerate the effect the product is capable of achieving (L'Oréal (UK) Ltd, 15 February 2012) For example, lash inserts should not be used to do more than replace damaged or missing lashes, or to create a lengthening or volumising effect beyond what can be achieved by the mascara on the model’s natural lashes.
+The focus of this guidance is that advertised claims (including visual claims) should not misleadingly exaggerate the effect the product is capable of achieving.
+For example, lash inserts should not be used to do more than replace damaged or missing lashes, or to create a lengthening or volumising effect beyond what can be achieved by a mascara on the model’s natural lashes.
 Marketers wishing to use pre and post-production techniques in their ads are encouraged to read this guidance, along with the following guidance.

-The Help Note also considers the use of “before” and “after” images where only the “after” image had used pre-production techniques (Johnson & Johnson Ltd, 6 January 2010).
-It also considers re-touching related to any characteristics directly relevant to the apparent performance of the product, for example removing or reducing the appearance of lines and wrinkles around the eyes for an eye cream advertisement (L’Oreal (UK) Ltd t/a Maybelline, 27 July 2011 and Procter & Gamble (Health & Beauty Care) Ltd, 16 December 2009), and the excessive use of hair extensions or inserts that significantly added to hair volume in hair care advertisements.
+The ASA has historically considered cases about 'Before and After' images where only the “after” image had used pre-production techniques, and re-touching related to any characteristics directly relevant to the apparent performance of the product, for example removing or reducing the appearance of lines and wrinkles around the eyes for an eye cream and the excessive use of hair extensions or inserts that significantly added to hair volume in hair care advertisements.
 Marketers are reminded that ‘Before and After’ images are treated as objective claims just the same as written claims – any ‘after’ image should be representative of what consumers can generally obtain from the product.

 A complaint about an ad for a moisturiser featuring Rachel Weisz was upheld by the ASA because it considered that the claims “skin looks smoother” and “complexion looks more even” were misleading because the image had been substantially altered, and exaggerated the performance of the product.
 (L'Oréal (UK) Ltd, 1 February 2012)